Skip to Content

 SCI/D Home Care Program

-The SCI/D Home Care provides ongoing in-home continuity of care and monitoring of the newly injured, as well as established Veterans at risk for additional medical problems.
+The SCI/D Home Care provides ongoing in-home continuity of care and monitoring of the newly injured, as well as established Veterans at risk for the medical consequences of Spinal Cord Injury.
 SCI/D Home Care staff help Veterans and family members make a smooth and effective transition from the hospital to the community.

-The SCI/D Home Care interdisciplinary team members provide collaborative clinical care services such as skilled nursing, care management, psychosocial, rehabilitative, nutritional support, and skin and wound evaluation/management to improve quality of life.
+The SCI/D Home Care interdisciplinary team members provide collaborative clinical care services such as skilled nursing, care management, psychosocial, rehabilitative, nutritional support, and skin and wound evaluation/management to keep you healthy in the community.
 Home evaluations are completed to address issues with safety and accessibility.

 ALS PROGRAM